 There is also now a new category of Visitor's Work Visa.
 This Work Visa permits persons who are employed outside of the Islands, and who wish to visit for up to five calendar days at a time in order to engage in commercial activity with a locally licensed entity or person (a 'sponsor'), to apply for the grant of a Visitor's Work Visa.
-To obtain a grant on arrival the requirements are as follows: the local business or visiting worker must download a 'Letter of Invitation' form from the Immigration website and email it to email@example.com at least 24 hours before the visiting worker is due to arrive.
-Once approved, the person will be required to pay CI$100 at the airport.
-The Visitor's Work Visa however, is not available to persons who are employed in a professional capacity (lawyers, accountants, medical professionals, architects, surveyors, teachers and other occupations) or who are otherwise not entitled to a work permit by virtue of having reached their term limit.
+To obtain a grant on arrival the requirements are as follows: the local business or visiting worker must download a 'Letter of Invitation' form from the Immigration website and email it to firstname.lastname@example.org at least 24 hours before they are due to arrive.
+It should be noted that once approved, the person will be required to pay CI$100 at the airport.
+The Visitor's Work Visa is not available to persons who are employed in a professional capacity (lawyers, accountants, medical professionals, architects, surveyors, teachers and other occupations) or who are otherwise not entitled to a work permit by virtue of having reached their term limit.

-The Visitor's Work Visa also does not exempt persons from the requirement to obtain an entry visa if they possess a passport from a country which would otherwise require a Visitor's Visa to travel to the Cayman Islands.
-A business visitor will not be permitted to hold more than one Visitors Work Visa in relation to the same sponsor or sponsors within the same calendar month, but unlike a Business Visitor's Permit, will be available for a single visit.
+The Visitor's Work Visa also does not exempt persons from the requirement to obtain an entry visa if they possess a passport from a country which would otherwise require a Visitor's Visa to enter the Cayman Islands.
+In addition, a business visitor may not hold more than one Visitors Work Visa in relation to the same sponsor or sponsors within the same calendar month, but, unlike a Business Visitor's Permit, a Visitor's Visa may be used for a single visit.